nberger/ring-logger/README.md

 ```

 Ring-logger will walk through the params and headers and redact any key whose name is found in that `redact-keys` set.
-If you want to use your own function to redact the keys, you can pass a `redact-fn
+If you want to use your own function to redact the keys, you can pass a `redact-fn`:

 ```clojure
 ;;log only the keys from params & headers (wrap-with-logger app {:redact-fn (fn [m] (keys m))})
 ```

-If you don't like "[REDACTED]" and want to use a different replacement value, just pass the `:redact-value` option.
+If you don't like `"[REDACTED]"` as the redacted value and want to use a different one, just pass the `:redact-value` option.

 ## Example Log